 | Quote #1

 From his very first scene, Hamlet sets himself up as someone who hates deception and values inner truth above all.
 Here, he insists that outward appearances (like his "inky" black clothing, sighs, and tears – all the common markers of grief) can't possibly "denote" what's truly inside him.
-In other words, Hamlet's saying that his anguish and grief over his father's death are far more intense that they appear to the outside world.
+In other words, Hamlet's saying that his anguish and grief over his father's death are far more intense than they appear to the outside world.
 He's also implying that Gertrude, Claudius, and the rest of the court are totally fake and disingenuous because they don't care about him or his feelings at all and are far too concerned with keeping up appearances.

 | Quote #2